breatheco-de/content/src/content/lesson/debugging-css-code.md

 ---
 title: Debugging CSS Code
-subtitle: >-
-  Debugging CSS code faster and more efficiently.
-Save more than 50% of your debugging time when coding CSS.
 tags:
   - debugging
   - web development
   - html/css
 description: >-
-  Master CSS debugging with our concise guide!
-Learn essential tools and tips to fix styles quickly and efficiently.
-Discover how to save time now!
+  Master CSS debugging with our guide!
+Learn essential tools and tips to fix styles efficiently and save time.
+Discover how to debug CSS like a pro!
 ---
 # Debugging CSS code